 Pacific Leaders B.C.
 Loan Forgiveness

-If you are a regular full- or part-time employee of the BC Public Service, have completed your probation and have B.C. student loans in good standing, you may apply for this program.
+If you're a regular full or part-time employee of the BC Public Service, have completed your probation, and have B.C. student loans in good standing, you may apply for this program.

 This program is available to BC Public Service employees.
-You are eligible to apply if
+You're eligible to apply if:

-- You have Canada-B.C. integrated student loan in good standing and in repayment
+- You have a Canada-B.C. integrated student loan in good standing and in repayment.

-You are not eligible to apply if you are an auxiliary or casual employee.
-If you are unsure of your employment status, please contact AskMyHR.
-You are also ineligible if you are an employee of the broader public sector, including
+You are not eligible to apply if you're an auxiliary or casual employee, or if you're appointed as political staff as defined in the Standards of Conduct for Political Staff.
+If you're unsure of your employment status, please contact AskMyHR.
+Employees of the broader public sector are also ineligible, including:

 - Health authorities (such as VIHA)

 - Crown corporations (for example, Community Living BC, BC Hydro)